Byron/gitoxide/cargo-features.md

 ### git-protocol

-The _client_ portion of the protocol is _async_ by default, i.e. if no feature toggles are set.
+The _client_ portion of the protocol uses `git-transport` to communicate to a server.
+For it to be usable, one of the following features must be selected.

+- _mutually exclusive_
+    - Specifying both causes a compile error, preventing the use of `--all-features`.
     * **blocking-client**
-  * If set, blocking implementations are available and will use the blocking version of the `git-transport` crate.
+      * If set, blocking command implementations are available and will use the blocking version of the `git-transport` crate.
+    * **async-client**
+      * As above, but provides async implementations instead.

 ### Serialization Support